+Problem-solving Leadership

-Problem-solving Ability to work in a team Strong work ethic Analytical/quantitative skills Written communication Leadership Verbal communication Initiative Detail-oriented Technical skills
+Ability to work in a team Verbal communication

+Strong work ethic Initiative

+Analytical/quantitative skills Detail-oriented

+Written communication Technical skills

-The table below provides examples of transferable skills that are developed from gaining experience within each of the 5 categories.
+The table below provides examples of transferable skills that are developed from gaining experience within each of the five categories.
 To demonstrate how these skills can be marketed to an employer on a résumé, the bolded words are formed into résumé bullet points on the following page.